gokulesh/SqlRecorder/README.txt

+NOTE: This software is released under the Eclipse Public License(EPL v1.0)

 This library is a wrapper around a JDBC driver so that all executed queries can be recorded to different locations like a file,console or any other remote server via plugins.
 The plugins must be registered  at startup time.